-Now in its second edition, The Ultimate Guide to D.C.
+Now in its third edition, The Ultimate Guide to D.C.
 Workers' Compensation is a 115 page book on D.C. workers compensation and is available free to anyone who has been hurt at work or any family member of anyone hurt on the job.

 Written by nationally recognized, Board Certified trial attorney Frank R. Kearney, this book explains your rights and responsibilities - everything the insurance company won't do.

 Contact us at 202-393-3320 so that you can get the best representation in your worker's comp case.
 We have years of experience, and are here to help you.